HangX-Ma/dotfiles/nvim/README.md

 You can follow the steps in this `README` file or read the blog [\[Start from scratch: Neovim\]](https://hangx-ma.github.io/2023/06/23/neovim-config.html) to configure Neovim.

 > [!NOTE]
 > **_requirements.sh_** provides you a convenient installation method.
-Just run `./requirements.sh help` and follow the guidance.
-It may ask you privileged right to install necessary packages.
+Just run `. ./requirements.sh help` and follow the guidance.
+It may ask you privileged right to install necessary packages. **You must run the script under current shell environment using `. ./requirements.sh all`.
+Otherwise, the environment variables take no effect!**
 >
 > ```txt
 > Usage:  [all|basic|component|help]"